 The first is to simply use (or tweak) an already existing piece of content.
 For anyone who has a content team in place or invests their time into building great content pieces this is usually the option we go with.

 The second option is to build a piece of content that we can use for these campaigns.
 So in the majority of cases clients do not have a piece of content we can use for outreach, which is totally fine.
-But this means we need to build something from scratch, so before starting the link building campaign our first month will be geared to building this content piece.
+But this means we need to build something from scratch, so before starting the link building campaign our first month will be geared to building this content piece and reverse engineering link opportunities.
 We can work with you on this to build the right type of content to generate the most high quality links.

-If you have someone in house who can build this piece then that’s perfect, if not then we can use one of our content contacts that can give us exactly what we need for the campaigns, although this will be at additional expense.
+If you have someone in-house who can build this piece then that’s perfect, if not then we can use one of our content contacts that can give us exactly what we need for the campaigns, although this will be at additional expense as these are high quality freelance content writers.

 We use both Ahrefs and Google search console for this data.
 You can see a screenshot example below from search console.